-With regards Access Arrangements and Admissions for the academic year 21-22, we will continue to use the Joint Council Criteria Qualifications (JCQ) regulations 20-21 and honour existing arrangements which would have met that criteria.
-For testing that will take place after September 1st 22, we will use the updated JCQ criteria (21-22 guidance, or the most current guidance at that point).
+With regards Access Arrangements and Admissions for the academic year 21-22, we will continue to use the Joint Council Criteria Qualifications (JCQ) regulations 20-21 and honour existing arrangements which would have met those criteria.
+For testing that will take place after 1 September 22, we will use the updated JCQ criteria (21-22 guidance, or the most current guidance at that point).

-In the majority of cases where access arrangements are requested, we require Educational Psychology (EP), and other reports to be dated within three years of the testing date.
+In the majority of cases where access arrangements are requested, we require Educational Psychology (EP), and other, reports to be dated within three years of the testing date.
 There may, however, be exceptions to this, such as in the case of a medical diagnosis.
-If the boys' school or his parents are unsure about the eligibility of reports, please do liaise with us to check.
+If school or parents are unsure about the eligibility of reports, please do liaise with us to check.

-Parents of prospective boys are always welcome to speak to our excellent Special Educational Needs and Disability Co-ordinator (SENDCo) about their son's specific needs at any point of the admissions process.
-The current SENDCo is Mrs Gemma Cole and her email address is glc@harrowschool.org.uk
+Parents of prospective pupils are always welcome to speak to our excellent Special Educational Needs and Disability Co-ordinator (SENDCo) about their son's specific needs at any point of the admissions process.
+The current SENDCo is Dr Susi Pinkus and her email address is sjp@harrowschool.org.uk